tonightpass/kitchn/packages/kitchen/README.md

 ## Description

-[Kitchen](https://github.com/tonightpass/kitchen) is the [Tonight Pass](https://tonightpass.com)'s delicious React components.
+[Kitchen](https://github.com/tonightpass/kitchen) is [Tonight Pass](https://tonightpass.com)' delicious React components.

-It's an UI Kit that can be used on every [React](https://reactjs.org) and [React Native](https://reactnative.dev/) project as a complete UI library with optimized and customizable components.
+It's a UI Kit that can be used on every [React](https://reactjs.org) and [React Native](https://reactnative.dev/) project as a complete UI library with optimized and customizable components.

-See [Kitchen Documentation](https://kitchen.tonightpass.com/docs) for all details.
+See [Kitchen Documentation](https://kitchen.tonightpass.com/docs) for more details.

-This library use [Styled Component](https://styled-components.com/) as components styling and theme provider.
+This library uses [Styled Component](https://styled-components.com/) as components styling and theme provider.

 ## Getting Started